Songtech-0912/songtech-0912.github.io/content/quantum-mechanics/index.md

 \end{align*}
 {% end %}

-This is the [Dyson series](https://en.wikipedia.org/wiki/Dyson_series) and is of tremendous importance in advanced quantum mechanics (especially quantum field theory)
+This is the [Dyson series](https://en.wikipedia.org/wiki/Dyson_series).
+Right now, the Dyson series is unimportant to us, but it has a great deal of importance in analyzing **scattering**.
+We have already seen scattering-state solutions to the Schrödinger equation, like the case of the rectangular potential barrier.
+But quantum-mechanical scattering is far more broad, and the Dyson series provides us with a way to calculate very complex scattering interactions in a solvable way.
+In fact, this technique is so general that it is even used in quantum field theory!

 ### Summary of time evolution